Updated On: Jan 21, 2025

 Why is driving hard for some people?

-Driving may be hard for some people because of the following:
+Driving may be hard for some people for the following reasons:

-- The inability to cope with the associated stress
+- The inability to cope with the driving-associated stress.

 How do you keep calm when driving?